 During a 2011 visit, Sheikh Sultan III, ruler of UAE’s emirate of Sharjah, came to visit Armenia.
 He was impressed and moved by Haghartsin Monastery but was also sad to see it in its dilapidated state.

-And so he decided to donate a large amount of money to renovate the complex.
-Inside the refectory today, pictures on display show what Haghartsin, and the refectory itself, looked like before Sheikh Sultan’s visit.
+And so he decided to fund its restoration.
+Inside the refectory today, pictures on display show what Haghartsin, and also the refectory itself, looked like before Sheikh Sultan’s visit.

 Old Dilijan (Tufenkian)